Q. Who is Lawrence Kohlberg and what is his theory and research all about?

 Q. What does Shalhevet do to help new students adjust to a new school?

-A. Prior to the first day of school, the Shalhevet holds an orientation and BBQ for incoming freshman and their parents.
+A. Prior to the first day of school, the Shalhevet holds an orientation for incoming freshman and their parents.
 Additionally, all 9th graders have a senior “mentor” who is available for questions and advice.
 There are a few Freshman-Senior bonding events during the year.
 Freshman Advisory is a time for students to discuss with classmates the experience of acclimating to a new school community.

 Q. What is a free period?